Dental Implants Wilmington DE

 The implants we offer have three components that are combined for the final “tooth”.
 The first is the “fixture” and that is made of titanium and is placed into the jaw as the primary support.
 After healing, 3-6 months, an impression is taken of fixture and a zirconia (porcelain) abutment and crown is made by a dental laboratory.

 The previous description is the basic procedure for a single tooth replacement.
 There are many variations depending on the number of teeth needed, location of missing teeth, and type of permanent replacement teeth needed.
-Dr. Emmi will explain and show you models of the type of implant you have available for your tooth loss situation during your free consult.
+Dr. Emmi will explain and show you models of the type of implants you have available for your tooth loss situation during your free consult.

 Do All Dental Implants Succeed?
 Why Do Some Implants Fail?